adrido/minetest-mapper-cpp/doc/manual.rst

 	'``$``', etc. On unix-like systems, use single quotes to avoid interpretation of most characters (except for ``'`` itself).

+	Due to a limitation of the drawing library, currently only text that can be represented in (i.e. converted to) the ISO8859-2 character set is supported.
+Text that uses non-compatible characters will not be rendered correctly.

 	Note that the combination of geometry, color and text should be a single argument.
 This means that they must be enclosed in quotes together on the command-line, else they will be misinterpreted as three